BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 4 Montreal Behavioural Medicine Centre, CIUSSS Nord-de-l’Ile-de-Montréal, Canada

-title="{BAH} Dataset for Ambivalence/Hesitancy Recognition in Videos for Behavioural Change",
+title="{BAH} Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change",

 author="González-González, M. and Belharbi, S. and Zeeshan, M. O. and Sharafi, M. and Aslam, M. H and Pedersoli, M. and Koerich, A. L. and Bacon, S. L. and Granger, E.",